 What time will you arrive/leave?

-Anne-Marie usually tries to be at schools by 8am to set up, and leave when children and teachers have finished at the end of the day approximately 2pm.
+Anne-Marie usually tries to be at schools by 8am to set up, and leave by 2:30pm.

 What will you need to set up?

-Space/area children can access, internet connection, TV or whiteboard/screen to project on to.
+Space/area students can access, internet connection, TV or whiteboard/screen to project on to.
 Information on school evacuation procedures.
-Any information about students that may help the presenter, e.g. new student, shy, hearing or sight impairments, autism, behaviour.

 What should we expect?